chaudhry123/TNF-NFKB-p53-axis-restricts-in-vivo-survival-of-hPSC-derived-dopamine-neuron-/Single-cell-RNA-seq-Processing/README.md

 ## Description

 To further define the transcriptional landscape of grafted dopamine neurons, we performed single cell mRNA sequencing from p53 wild-type (WT) and p53 knock-out (KO) grafted neurons, re-isolated from the mouse brain at 1 dpt.
-To further define the transcriptional landscape of grafted dopamine neurons, we performed single cell mRNA sequencing from p53 wild-type (WT) and p53 knock-out (KO) grafted neurons, re-isolated from the mouse brain at 1 dpt.
 This is the processing pipeline to generate the figures used in the accompanying paper.

 ### Dependencies